scheid/data-synthesizer/projects/data-synthesizer/README.md

 ```

-### DataSynthUtil.ITEMS_FROM_SET
+### DataSynthUtil.N_RANDOM_ITEMS_FROM_LIST

 This will pick `n` items from a list and assign those items as an array to your field.
 In the example below,
 the source list is 4 items, and the `itemCount` parameter indicates that, for each record, 2 items should be randomly selected from the list.
+This can be thought of like picking cards from a deck; the same item
+will only ever be used a single time in the same result array.

 ```
 {
   name: 'friendsNames',
-  type: DataSynthUtil.ITEMS_FROM_SET,
+  type: DataSynthUtil.N_RANDOM_ITEMS_FROM_LIST,
   itemCount: 2,
   list: ['Juliet G. Brock', 'Bradley Z. Duran', 'Candice I. Meyer', 'Ursa L. Trujillo'] }